Automakers embrace electric vehicles. But what about buyers?

 In Europe, carmakers unveiled a slew of new electric models ahead of lower EU limits on average emissions of carbon dioxide, the primary greenhouse gas blamed for climate change, that took full effect at the start of this year.
 Government-backed incentives can cut the cost to near that of an internal combustion vehicle.

 The result: Nearly 730,000 battery vehicles were sold in Europe in 2020 — more than 300,000 of them in the final three months of the year.
-The market share of EVs jumped from 3% to 10%.
+The market share of electric vehicles — battery-only and plug-in hybrids — jumped from 3% to 10.5%.
+By December, their share had reached nearly one in four.

 Among the new owners is Kerstin Griese of Essen, Germany, who bought a battery-powered Peugeot 208 after having driven electric cars in the motor pool at work.
 Griese found that they supplied the acceleration necessary to merge safely onto the highway for her 40 kilometer (25 mile) commute to the public works department in the town of Solingen.